pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 - Post-session documentation.
 - Minimal audit or activity history view.

-These modules are enough to support a coherent challenge-ready implementation while leaving space for later growth. [web:40][web:46]
+These modules are enough to start with, but can later expand depending on our business needs.